JayVoigt/JavaMonopoly/documentation/projectProposal.md

 An important note to make is that much of a player's success in Monopoly is simply luck.
 The dice roll is the primary engine of the game, and there is an inherent amount of randomness that cannot be surpassed entirely with skill.
 One benefit to this is that the ability of any CPU player is not entirely dependent on its code - the luck will sometimes skew the game state in its favor regardless.

+*The inclusion of a CPU player is of low priority for this project.* It would certainly improve the program, but is not essential.

 ---
 &nbsp;